-Anna Perlin grew up in a small hamlet in the heart of rural Oxfordshire, giving her a love of the countryside and British landscape which inspires much of her work.
+Growing up in a small hamlet in the heart of rural Oxfordshire gave me a love of the countryside and British landscape which inspires much of my work.

-Graduating in Textile Design and Marketing in 2001, Anna initially started working in retail whilst exploring her love of painting through joining a local art society and taking part in evening art groups.
-After starting to exhibit in local exhibitions and winning several best in show awards she realised she didn’t want to regret not taking her passion for art further and has been a full time artist ever since.
+After graduating in Textile Design and Marketing in 2001 I initially started working in retail whilst exploring my love of painting through joining a local art society and taking part in evening art groups.
+After starting to exhibit in local exhibitions and winning several best in show awards I realised I didn’t want to regret not taking my passion for art further and I have been a full time artist ever since.

-She creates her distinctive work from her studio in Hertfordshire where she lives with her husband and two children.
+I get creative in my studio in Hertfordshire where I live with my husband and two children.